Individuals with this disorder exhibit a lack of ability to empathize with others and an inflated sense of self-importance.

-- Entertains unrealistic fantasies about success, power, beauty, intelligence or romance
+Is preoccupied with fantasies of success, power, beauty, intelligence or ideal romance

 Believes he or she is special and can only be understood by other special people or institutions

 Takes advantage of others to reach his or her own goals

 Is often envious of others or believes other people are envious of him or her